GoFEM/pyGoFEM/README.md

 See jupyter notebooks for examples on how to setup GoFEM with python and process the results.

-It invokes [https://github.com/MTgeophysics/mtpy](MTPy) for handling MT data.
+It invokes [MTPy](https://github.com/MTgeophysics/mtpy) for handling MT data.

 # Contributing

-If you implement some functions that you think may be of general use, please feel free to create a Pull Request and contribute your code.
+If you implement some functions that you think may be of general use, please feel free to create a [Pull Request](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) and contribute your code.

 # Installation